 Looking after your septic tank

+A septic tank is almost maintenance-free, but it still requires some maintenance in the shape of regular emptying by a professional septic tank emptying service.
 When left unchecked, most septic tank problems are likely to cause irreparable damage, making any meaningful septic tank repairs unfeasible.
 If it comes to that, you’ll have no alternative but to replace the septic tank.

-And while you can’t really do anything with some of these, such as ground movement, there’s plenty you can do to avoid things like vehicle damage.
+So, the best thing to do is to prevent these issues from occurring in the first place.
+While you can’t do anything with some of these, such as ground movement, there’s plenty you can do to avoid things like vehicle damage.